Who is No Kill Pima County?

 - Garner community support, collaboration and participation in the solution.

 - Influence the goals and policies at the county shelter, Pima Animal Care Center, and the county’s governing Board of Supervisors.

 - Provide direct services identified to address relevant unmet needs in the community.

 NKPC believes it will take the commitment of the County, Pima Animal Care Center, The Humane Society of Southern Arizona and the community to achieve a No Kill Pima County.
 None of the above entities could do this without the full participation of the others.
 NKPC is identifying the gaps in the services and programs offered at the shelters within the county, as well as community resources available to meet the needs of the public, advocating for change through public awareness and providing direct support.

 The County implemented more components of the No Kill Model and accepted many tenets NKPC has advocated for.
 PACC now has a foster program at the shelter, has hired shelter veterinarians to provide medical services, started a Trap Neuter Return program for community cats, hired a trainer and collaborated with NKPC to provide shelter prevention and diversion services.
 The NKPC Help Desk diverted over 30% of the people we talked to, close to 1,500 animals from the shelter intake door in almost 3 years.
-In March, 2017, PACC has incorporated the Help Desk into the public services of the Pet Support Center.
+In March, 2017, PACC incorporated the Help Desk into the public services of the Pet Support Center.
 (In 2018, the Help Desk no longer exists.)
 The community can call the Pet Support Center for info/resources and NKPC hopes to see the intake staff at PACC incorporate more of the supportive services that kept pets in homes.

 NKPC is actively working on several components of the No Kill Model while supporting the county shelter and community in their plans to implement/improve other components.
 Our services are intended to achieve and sustain practices, policies and methodologies in line with the No Kill model.